 Jim Varney (1949-2000) was a comedian, actor, and writer best known for his portrayal of the bumbling Ernest P. Worrell in commercials and a series of movies, and for his voice work as Slinky Dog in Toy Story (1995) and Toy Story 2 (1999).

 Oh, it’s Brad Dourif. –A plucked stork!
 Oh no, it’s Brad Dourif.
 Oh, I mean it’s her.

-Brad Dourif is an American actor best known for his roles as Billy Bibbit in the 1975 film One Flew Over the Cuckoo’s Nest and more recently as Grima Wormtongue in The Lord of the Rings: The Two Towers (2002).
-He also voiced the murderous doll Chucky (and played serial killer Charles Lee Ray) in the Child’s Play horror movie franchise.
+Brad Dourif is an American actor best known for his roles as Billy Bibbit in the 1975 film One Flew Over the Cuckoo’s Nest and Grima Wormtongue in The Lord of the Rings: The Two Towers (2002).
+He also voices the murderous doll Chucky (and played serial killer Charles Lee Ray) in the Child’s Play horror franchise.

 Well, Billy Joe MacAllister jumped off the Tallahatchie Bridge again.

 The 1967 hit song “Ode to Billy Joe,” written and performed by Bobbie Gentry, led to a quickie novel and then a 1976 film, Ode to Billy Joe.
 Sample lyrics from the song-of-origin: “And at dinner time we stopped and we walked back to the house to eat/And mama hollered at the back door, ‘Y’all, remember to wipe your feet!’/And then she said she got some news this mornin’ from Choctaw Ridge/Today Billy Joe MacAllister jumped off the Tallahatchie Bridge.”